 So, with that, I end with this …

 How awesome is it that a cosmic collision with another “grieving mom” not only made me smile, but also reminded of how effing proud I am of the cloak I wear that no one sees!

 The “Dark Knight Of Light” … That’s me … AND you!

-Never forget to remind yourself that YOU’RE a bad ass superhero who has triumphed over SO many things – regardless of whether anyone’s ever noticed or acknowledged it!
-We gotta keep shining our OWN Lights over our OWN heads … because … it’s the right thing to do and we’re allowed to!
+Never forget to remind yourself that YOU’RE a bad ass superhero who has triumphed over SO many things – regardless of whether anyone’s acknowledged it!
+We gotta keep shining our Lights on our OWN heads … because … it’s the right thing to do and we’re allowed to!

-The God I serve doesn’t make anything less than “super-humans”.
-It’s our job to find the hero hiding within ourselves, lest we become the antithesis of all we truly stand for.
-THAT’S why He has to let us fall — so we can learn to pick ourselves back up!
+The God I serve doesn’t make anything less than superheroes.
+But it’s our job to find those super powers hiding within ourselves, lest we become the antithesis of all we truly stand for.
+THAT’S why He has to let us fall – so we can learn to pick ourselves back up!